nvpro-samples/vk_lod_clusters/README.md

   - **~ 19 GB 7z**, unpacks to **~ 58.7 GB on disk**
   - Ensure that the `zorah_main_public.gltf.nvsngeo` is in the same directory as `zorah_main_public.gltf`.
   - If you want to avoid this big download and do the pre-processing for the cluster lod manually, use the following command-line:
-    - `vk_lod_cluster.exe "zorah_main_public.gltf" --clusterconfig 4 --processingonly 1 --processingthreadpct 0.2 --processingpartial 1`
+    - `vk_lod_cluster.exe "zorah_main_public.gltf" --clusterconfig 4 --processingonly 1 --processingthreadpct 0.5 --processingpartial 1 --nvclusterlod 0`
-    - This will use 20% of the local PC's supported concurrency to process the model and allow to abort and resume the processing.
-On a 16-core Ryzen 9 a value of `0.4` will yield around 12 threads and require 128 GB RAM and take around half an hour.
+    - This will use 50% of the local PC's supported concurrency to process the model and allow to abort and resume the processing.
+On a 16-core Ryzen 9 a value of `0.5` will yield 16 threads, requires 21 GB RAM and takes around 10 minutes.
 We recommend lower thread percentages on machines with less RAM.
+At the time of writing the downloadable cache file was built with the `--nvclusterlib 1` option, which we don't recommend anymore.

 Make sure to use an NVME or SSD drive for storing these files.
 We recommend GPUs with at least 8 GB VRAM.